 When you compare prices for Kilimanjaro climbs you will find huge differences between operators.
-Again, there is the temptation to look for a cheap deal.
+Again, it is quite tempting to go for the cheaper deal.

 Most people prepare for Kilimanjaro with fitness training.
 While getting reasonably fit makes sense, the gym work outs or sprinting up flights of stair etc. will not prepare your body for the demands of a Kilimanjaro climb.

-You do need to get your body used to walking for several hours in uneven country, for several days.
+You do need to get your body used to walk for several hours in an uneven country, for several days.
 But any fitness training beyond that will not increase your chances to reach the summit.